Mathématique: Chapter 57

 Jackson cleared his throat and tried again, with no better success.
 “I feel like we’d know—” he broke off, coughing.

-Vala pulled a tissue from the box on the nightstand and handed it to him, her expression carefully neutral.
+Vala pulled a tissue from the box on the nightstand and handed it to him, trying to hide the concern in her expression, not pulling it off as well as usual.

-“Jackson, hold that thought,” Young said.
-He turned, rounded the corner, and found a glass in the darkened kitchenette.
+“Jackson, hold that thought.”
+Young turned, rounded the corner, and found a glass in the darkened kitchenette.
 He filled it with water, listening to Jackson cough on the other side of the wall.
-He limped back into the bedroom, and handed the thing to the archeologist.
+He limped back into the bedroom and handed the water to the archeologist.

 “Thanks,” the man rasped, and took a sip.

-“We need to get you some cough drops,” Vala said quietly, looking at the man with wide, wet eyes.
+“We need to get you some cough drops,” Vala said.

-Jackson nodded at her, then looked at Young.
+Jackson nodded, then looked at Young.
 “I have no evidence for this,” he whispered, his fingertips resting on the side of his neck.
-“I just feel like if the LA gets Nick Rush—something shatters in the universe.
+“I just feel that if the LA gets Nick Rush—something shatters in the universe.
 We’d feel the cosmic reverb.”

 There was a long silence.

-“Cambridge, though,” Jackson whispered, smiling at Vala.
+“Cambridge, though.”
+Jackson smiled at Vala.
 “Cambridge.
 Did you know how perfect that would be?”

 “I was only looking for a river,” Vala said quietly.
 “That’s all.”

 Jackson nodded.
 “Sometimes—sometimes I—” He closed his eyes.
 “We stumble into so many terrible things.
-But then there are other times.
+But there are other times.
 Other times we get so lucky.
-It’s almost unreal.
 And I—” his voice broke, and he pulled off his glasses, pressing his fingertips to his brow.
-“I do like to think that even if I don’t remember it, that I tried to do what could be done, when I was ascended.
-I’ve been told I tried, and I know there have been others—” He shook his head.
-“Others who have risked exile, who have accepted the eternity of constant battle—and I hope—” Jackson wiped his face, took a shuddery breath.
+“I like to think that, even if I don’t remember it, I tried to do what could be done, when I was ascended.
+I’ve been told I tried, and I know there are others—” He shook his head.
+“Others who’ve risked exile, who’ve accepted the eternity of constant battle—and I hope—” Jackson wiped his face, took a shuddery breath.

 Vala and Young shared a significant look in the warm lamplight.

-“I really shouldn’t say what I hope,” Jackson said silently, no voice left.
+“I shouldn’t say what I hope,” Jackson breathed, no voice left.
 None at all.
 “What I fear.
 Just—as frustrated as I am—I’m also grateful.
-Terribly, terribly grateful.
-From time to time.”
+Terribly grateful.”

-“Daniel,” Vala said, her voice wavering, clutching her jacket tighter around her small frame.
+“Daniel.”
+Vala’s voice wavered, and she clutched her jacket tighter around her small frame.
 “How long has it been since you’ve slept?
 It’s been over a day since I’ve been back—and then, before that, how long?”

 “Excuse me?”
 Vala asked, at the same time.